 Allergy action plans for children

-The Paediatric Allergy Group (PAG) announce the launch of Allergy Action Plans for children at risk of anaphylaxis.
+The Paediatric Allergy Group (PAG) has updated its Allergy Action Plans for children at risk of anaphylaxis.
 These plans have been designed to facilitate first aid treatment of anaphylaxis, to be delivered by people without any special medical training nor equipment apart from access to an adrenaline autoinjector (AAI).

 The plans are medical documents, and should be completed by a child’s health professional (and not by parents or teachers, for example).
 Please read the instructions for completing carefully, the plans can be downloaded through a link at the bottom of the page.